DeskPortApp/DeskPort/README.md

 1. Go to system32 folder
 2. Search for msvcr*.dll
 3. Sometimes msvcr110.dll is there but with some other name like msvcr110d.dll or msvcr110_clr0400.dll try copying it and renaming it to msvcr110.dll

+#### FileNotFoundError: Could not find api-ms-win-crt-multibyte-l1-1-0.dll on your PATH.
+This error occurs when the Windows 10 SDK is not installed.
+To fix this issue, install the Visual Studio Community from [here](https://visualstudio.microsoft.com/es/) and use Visual Studio Installer to download and install Windows 10 SDK.

 #### ModuleNotFoundError: No module named < binding >
 This error occurs when the bindings for the desired framework are not installed.
 To fix this issue, install the bindings for the desired framework.
 For more information, see [Install the bindings](#install-the-bindings).